List of Arch Enemy band members

 Arch Enemy are a Swedish melodic death metal band founded by guitarist Michael Amott in 1995.
-The band's original line-up included Amott on guitar and bass, his brother Christopher on guitar, Johan Liiva and drummer Daniel Erlandsson.
-The band currently consits of Michael Amott, and Erlandsson alongside bassist Sharlee D'Angelo (since 1999), vocalist Alissa White-Gluz (since 2014) and guitarist Joey Concepcion (since 2023).
+The band's original line-up included Amott on guitar and bass, his brother Christopher on guitar, vocalist Johan Liiva and drummer Daniel Erlandsson.
+The band currently consists of Michael Amott, and Erlandsson alongside bassist Sharlee D'Angelo (since 1999), guitarist Joey Concepcion (since 2023) and vocalist Lauren Hart (since 2026).

 History

 The band's debut album, Black Earth, was recorded in nine days in February and March 1996.
-Amott played bass desipte Liiva being credited with the instrument.
+Amott played bass despite Liiva being credited with the instrument.
 For the band's second album, Stigmata (1998), the band were joined by bassist Martin Bengtsson and drummer Peter Wildoer.
 By 1999, Erlandsson returned and Sharlee D'Angelo took over on bass, although during the touring cycle for Burning Bridges (1999) the band were joined by bassists Dick Lövgren and Roger Nilsson.

 Liiva left Arch Enemy in 2000, he was replaced by German vocalist Angela Gossow.
 In 2005, Christopher Amott left the band in order to focus on his personal life.
 Gus G. joined as his temporary replacement before Fredrik Åkesson joined more permanently.
 Christopher returned to the band in 2007, but he would leave again in 2012 to focus on his solo career, he was replaced by Nick Cordle.

 In 2014, Gossow left the band to focus on family, she was replaced by Canadian vocalist Alissa White-Gluz, on Gossow's suggestion.
 Also in 2014, Cordle left the band mid show, Chris Amott subsequently returned as fill in before Jeff Loomis joined as permanent guitarist.

-On 10 October 2015, Liiva and Christopher Amott returned to the band for a one of reunion appearance at Japan’s Loud Park festival.
+On 10 October 2015, Liiva and Christopher Amott returned to the band for a one off reunion appearance at Japan’s Loud Park festival.

 Loomis stayed with the band until December 2023, when he was replaced by Joey Concepcion.
+In November 2025, White-Gluz left the band, shifting focus to her solo career.
+In February 2026, Lauren Hart was announced as the new lead vocalist.